Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal Dependencies: Related Work

-\paragraph{Causal representation learning (static).} Since the publication of the first iteration of this work at CLeaR 2022, the field now known as \textit{causal representation learning} (CRL)~\citep{scholkopf2021causal} gained significant traction.
-The prototypical problem of CRL is similar to nonlinear ICA in that the goal is to identify latent factors of variations, but differs in that the latent variables are assumed to be related via a causal graphical model (CGM) and interventions on the latents are typically observed.
-While a few works assumed the causal graph structure is known~\citep{kocaoglu2018causalgan,shen2021disentangled,nair2019causal,liang2023causal}, significant progress has been achieved recently in the setting where the latent causal graph is unknown and must be inferred from single-node interventions targeting the latent variables \citep{ahuja2023interventional,squires2023linear,buchholz2023learning,vonkugelgen2023nonparametric,zhang2023identifiability,jiang2023learning, varici2023general,varici2023scorebased}.
-In a similar spirit, \citet{liu2023identifying,Yang_2021_CVPR} leverage a form of nonstationarity that does not necessarily correspond to interventions and \citet{Bengio2020A} suggests using adaptation speed as a heuristic objective to disentangle latent factors in the bivariate case, although without identifiability guarantees.
+\paragraph{Causal representation learning (static).} Since the publication of the first iteration of this work in CLeaR 2022, the field now known as \textit{causal representation learning} (CRL)~\citep{scholkopf2021causal} gained significant traction.
+The prototypical problem of CRL is similar to nonlinear ICA in that the goal is to identify latent factors of variations but differs in that the latent variables are assumed to be related via a causal graphical model (CGM) and interventions on the latents are typically observed.
+Although some works assumed that the structure of the causal graph is known~\citep{kocaoglu2018causalgan,shen2021disentangled,nair2019causal,liang2023causal}, significant progress has been achieved recently in the setting where the latent causal graph is unknown and must be inferred from single-node interventions targeting latent variables \citep{ahuja2023interventional,squires2023linear,buchholz2023learning,vonkugelgen2023nonparametric,zhang2023identifiability,jiang2023learning, varici2023general,varici2023scorebased}.
+See Remark~\ref{rem:static_CRL_and_us} for a discussion contrasting these works with our interventional framework.
+In a similar spirit, \citet{liu2023identifying,Yang_2021_CVPR} leverage a form of nonstationarity that does not necessarily correspond to interventions, and \citet{Bengio2020A} suggests using adaptation speed as a heuristic objective to disentangle latent factors in the bivariate case, although without identifiability guarantees.
 The above works do not support temporal dependencies, unlike the framework presented in this work.
-While we do focus on temporal dependencies, the special case where $T=1$ fleshed out in Examples~\ref{ex:multi_target_a_cont_a}, \ref{ex:single_node_complete_dis_2} \& \ref{ex:group_interv} can be categorized as static CRL with independent latent factors, i.e. empty latent causal graph.
+Although we do focus on temporal dependencies, the special case where $T=1$ discussed in Remark~\ref{rem:static_CRL_and_us} and fleshed out in Examples~\ref{ex:multi_target_a_cont_a}, \ref{ex:single_node_complete_dis_2} \& \ref{ex:group_interv} can be categorized as static CRL where the latent factors are independent (Assumption~\ref{ass:cond_indep}).
 This approach has been applied to single-cell data with gene perturbations~\citep{lopez2022learninglong,bereket2023modelling}.
 Importantly, Example~\ref{ex:group_interv} illustrates how \textit{multi-node} interventions on the latent factors can yield (partial) disentanglement in the independent factors regime.
-To the best of our knowledge, this constitutes the first identifiability guarantee from multi-node interventions and should form an important step towards generalizing to arbitrary latent graphs.
+To the best of our knowledge, this constitutes the first identifiability guarantee from multi-node interventions with nonlinear mixing and should form an important step towards generalizing to arbitrary latent graphs.
+Note that \citet{bing2023identifying} recently proposed a disentanglement guarantee from multi-node interventions in the linear mixing setting.